-The good news is that the channel is all dredged from railroad bridge to the Riverside Yacht Club.
+The good news was that the channel has already been dredged from railroad bridge to the Riverside Yacht Club.

 “That part of the job is completed,” Mazza said, adding that in the inner harbor, the dredge is currently in the middle of the Palmer Point Marina and working its way down to the railroad bridge.
 “That will complete the project.”

-The contractor said they have dredged 51,000 cubic yards as of a little past mid- December, and that they projected they might have 1,000 yards to go.
+The contractor said they had dredged 51,000 cubic yards as of a little past mid- December, and that they projected they might have 1,000 yards to go.

 Mazza said the original bid was $2,245,000 based on 49,500 cubic yards, and the contractor is on a unit price of $33.55 a cubic foot.
 He said that if the contractor runs over by about $10,000 over, it is understandable as it is a $3 million project.